-Using advanced X-ray microscopies, I have shown that a correlated disorder in oxides and iron based materials can self-organize and promote superconductivity at higher temperatures.
+Using advanced X-ray nanoprobes, I have shown that a correlated disorder in oxides and iron based materials can self-organize and promote superconductivity at higher temperatures.
 I have shown methods for the control of a correlated disorder, using continuous X-ray illumination meanwhile monitoring the detailed nucleation and evolution through X-ray diffraction.

 Recently I have pioneered the observation of a dynamic Mott transition.
 Mott physics is at the heart of strongly correlated quantum materials, however is difficult to study in a dynamical system because of the disguising effects of a detrimental disorder.
 Based on the mapping between vortex and quantum particles, the transition is observed in a man-made proximity array of superconducting nanodots.
 The system has been realized with state of the electron beam lithography tools and standard metal depositions.
 Here, I have showed a case where there is an equivalence of equilibrium and far-from equilibrium behavior in the critical dynamics of a collective system.

-Currently, I am active on the material science of quasi-two dimensional superconductors.
+Currently, I am active on low-dimensional strongly correlated systems and superconductors.